Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

 In the optimal profile, the anterior region along with the subsequent 15–30\% of the body length experiences a relatively stronger thrust pull compared to the anguilliform mode at several time instants during the undulatory cycle.
 In addition to the observed thrust pull, the anterior region of the optimal profile also encounters additional drag forces during certain phases of the undulatory cycle.
-Since the motion from the midbody to the posterior region is largely similar between the optimal and anguilliform profiles, no significant qualitative differences are observed in the spatial distribution of thrust and drag components or the corresponding push and pull forces.
+Since the motion from the midbody to the posterior region is largely similar between the optimal and anguilliform profiles, no significant qualitative differences are observed in the spatial distributions of thrust and drag components or in the corresponding push and pull forces.
 However, the magnitudes of all four force components are noticeably higher in the optimal profile, specifically in the 66-95\% region, and thus, lead to faster propulsion.
 This comparison is also illustrated in Fig.~\ref{fig:ThrustDrag}a, where the bar graphs demonstrate the enhanced force amplitudes associated with the optimized motion.
-Furthermore, the thrust and drag forces in the optimal profile are predominantly governed by push-type contributions, whereas in the anguilliform case, they are primarily influenced by pull-type forces.
-In other words, the pushing effect is more pronounced in the optimal profile.
-This distinction is illustrated in Fig.~\ref{fig:ThrustDrag}b, where the relative proportions of the push and pull forces are presented as bar plots, highlighting the marginally dominant push contribution in the optimized configuration.
-As a consequence, it is revealed that the anterior and posterior regions of the optimal profile play a pivotal role in its superior performance, exhibiting motion characteristics and force distributions that significantly deviate from conventional swimming modes.
+Furthermore, the thrust and drag forces in the optimal and anguilliform profiles are predominantly governed by push-and pull-type contributions, respectively.
+This is illustrated in Fig.~\ref{fig:ThrustDrag}b, where the relative proportions of the push and pull forces are presented as bar plots, highlighting the marginally dominant push-type thrust contribution in the optimized configuration.
+As a consequence, it is revealed that the anterior and posterior regions of the optimal profile play a pivotal role in its superior performance, exhibiting motion characteristics and force distributions.